strjonas/Going50/AppRoadmapStatus.md

 **Summary**: Implemented state management using providers for all major features.
 Created the DrivingProvider to expose driving-related functionality to the UI, including methods to start/end trips, scan for OBD devices, and access driving data and events.
 Implemented InsightsProvider to manage trip history and performance metrics with functionality for filtering, searching, and analyzing trip data.
 Added UserProvider to handle user profile information and preferences, with placeholder implementation for future user service integration.
 Implemented SocialProvider with mock data for friends and leaderboard features.
 Updated the App widget to use MultiProvider for providing all these services to the UI.
 All providers follow a consistent pattern with proper error handling, loading state management, and clean interfaces.
 The implementation ensures separation of concerns by keeping UI-related state in providers while delegating actual business logic to the services.

+## Phase 3: Core UI Implementation (Week 3)

+### Day 11: Common UI Components ✅

+**Summary**: Implemented reusable UI components based on the design system.
+Created button components (PrimaryButton, SecondaryButton) with support for text, icons, and full-width variants.
+Implemented card components (InfoCard, StatsCard) for displaying information and statistics with consistent styling.
+Added a StatusIndicator component for showing different status types (success, warning, error, info, inactive) with appropriate styling.
+Created a SectionContainer layout helper for consistent spacing and organization of content sections with optional titles and dividers.
+All components follow the design guidelines, are highly reusable across the app, and include comprehensive documentation with usage examples.
+The implementation ensures consistent UI behavior and appearance throughout the app while maintaining flexibility for different use cases.